json-schema-org/community/programs/ambassadors/ambassadors-program.md

 The process of becoming an ambassador is very simple.
 Go to the **community** repository and open a PR to edit the `ambassadors.json` file.
 The TSC will then evaluate your candidacy!

 That PR doesn't have to be created by the ambassador candidate; any community member may open a PR to submit someone's application to the JSON Schema Ambassador Program.
+In these cases, the first step is to confirm the candidate's interest and once this as been clarified we'll proceed with the standard candidacy evaluation by the TSC.

 Get on board and become an ambassador!